flexcompute-readthedocs/flow360-helpcenter/README.md

 ## Actions performed before deployment

-To comply with bothe vuepress and myst + sphinx renderers, some specific macros are removed using the `clear_myst_toctrees.py` script.
+To comply with both vuepress and myst + sphinx renderers, some specific macros are removed using the `clear_myst_toctrees.py` script.
 Those include:
 * actual toctrees looking like:
 ```md